Learn how communities around the world understand and strive for health and well-being.

 A center of rich and varied cultural life in Latin America for decades, Brazil has emerged as a major economy and model of participatory democracy.
 After a period of military dictatorship, Brazil’s new constitution, sanctioned in 1988, established health as a fundamental social right and called for access to social and medical care services for all citizens without discrimination on the basis of skin color, income, social status, or gender.
 In São Paulo, the largest city in the Americas and a cultural melting pot, you will study the reality of healthcare in Brazil today.

-Witness model HIV/AIDS prevention and treatment programs in action.
+Witness model HIV/AIDS prevention and treatment programs in action and consider how they differ from programs in South Africa, India, and the United States.
 Examine why Brazil continues to see wide variations in child and maternal mortality and rates of infectious disease.
 You will consider what pockets of success can reveal about the way forward in other regions of the country and throughout the world and how political corruption and instability impact these successes.
 Other themes will include migrant health on the sugar plantations that fuel Brazil’s growing biodiesel industry; “social medicine” as it relates to violence reduction; and family planning, sexuality, and reproductive health.

 Faculty and Staff